-Innovation is an integral component of The Global Competitiveness Index (GCI), originally created in 1979, and used by The World Economic Forum to measure competitiveness.
-The index is divided into 12 categories (also, pillars) that build the framework of the index.
+Innovation is an integral component of the Global Competitiveness Index (GCI), originally created in 1979, and used by the World Economic Forum to measure competitiveness.33 The index is divided into 12 categories (also, pillars) that build the framework of the index.
 Since it is updated frequently, the categories change to make room for updates however, the core is homogeneous.
-The pillars/categories are categorized into institutions, infrastructure, macroeconomic environment, health and primary education, higher education and training, goods market efficiency, labour market efficiency, financial market development, technological readiness, market size, business sophistication and innovation.
+The pillars/categories are categorized into institutions, infrastructure, macroeconomic environment, health and primary education, higher education and training, goods market efficiency, labour market efficiency, financial market development, technological readiness, market size, business sophistication and innovation.34

-&lt;sup>31 Chen, Derek, and Carl Dahlman.
+31 Chen, D. and C. Dahlman (2005).
 "The Knowledge Economy, the KAM Methodology and World Bank Operations."
-Worldbank.
-October 19, 2005. http://siteresources.worldbank.org/KFDLP/Resources/KAM\Paper\WP.pdf.
-Ibid.
+World Bank. http://siteresources.worldbank.org/KFDLP/Resources/KAM_Paper_WP.pdf 32 Ibid.

-&lt;sup>33 Sala-I-Martin, Xavier and Gaelle Marti.
-Global Competitiveness Report 2015-2016, Chapter 1.2: Drivers of Long-Run Prosperity: Laying the Foundations for an Updated Global Competitiveness Index.
-World Economic Forum, 2015. (p.
-43).
+33 Sala-I-Martin, X. and G. Marti (2015).
+"Chapter 1.2: Drivers of Long-Run Prosperity: Laying the Foundations for an Updated Global Competitiveness Index," The Global Competitiveness Report 2015-2016.
+World Economic Forum, 43.